Skip to main contentSkip to navigation

 6. Verification and delivery: Recovered data is copied to a target drive, verified against your priority file list (shared folders, VM datastores, databases), and shipped back.
 Working copies are securely purged on request.

-RackStation Failover and Expansion Unit Failures
+How Do RackStation Failover and Expansion Shelf Failures Cause Data Loss?

 Expansion Shelf Disconnect

 When a DX517 or RX1223RP expansion unit loses its eSATA or SAS connection (cable failure, controller failure, or accidental disconnect), DSM marks those member drives as "missing."
 If enough members drop below the redundancy threshold, the volume crashes.
-The drives themselves are usually intact.
-We remove them from both the head unit and expansion shelf, image each one independently, and reconstruct the full array from images.

 Power Supply Failures